 Kate leads CFY-Los Angeles’ Digital Learning Program to ensure a strong, positive, and sustainable impact in our partner communities.
 She plays a pivotal role in shaping the program vision and managing program execution.
 Kate’s previous roles at CFY involved management of the Blended Learning Consulting team and the teaching and learning at Family Workshops.
 Kate’s experience as a 2007 Teach For America Los Angeles corps member, where she taught middle school math and science, inspired her life-long pursuit to close the achievement gap.
 Prior to joining CFY, Kate was an analyst at a consulting firm that advised high profile philanthropists and high-net-worth individuals on their education reform initiatives.
 Kate holds a double major in human development, psychological services and African American studies from Northwestern University as well as a masters in secondary education from Loyola Marymount University.
 Kate earned a California teaching credential in secondary science.

 Colleen Rempel works closely with members of the Instructional Design Team and teachers to support the implementation of blended learning as well as the use of innovative digital resources, in order to personalize learning in the classroom.
 Colleen is a former 2007 Teach For America corps member and experienced 7th and 8th grade science teacher, serving 6 years in various low-income communities in Los Angeles.
 She has led professional development workshops on blended learning, classroom management and procedures, teacher effectiveness, differentiation, as well as Common Core transitional strategies.
-Colleen also served as a BTSA (Beginning Teacher Support and Assessment) support provider and instructional coach; providing staff members with strategies, resources, and structured planning methods to help develop highly-effective teaching practices and monitor students’ progress.
+Colleen served as a BTSA (Beginning Teacher Support and Assessment) support provider and instructional coach; providing staff members with strategies, resources, and structured planning methods to help develop highly-effective teaching practices and monitor students’ progress.
 She has also received training on cognitive coaching techniques and Critical Friends Protocols (structured conversations), to improve the consistency of school-wide instructional strategies and conflict resolution approaches.
 She earned a bachelor’s degree in Biology and a minor in Chemistry from the University of Puget Sound.
 She holds a Masters in Secondary Education as well as a clear secondary science teaching credential from Loyola Marymount University and holds a California teaching credential in secondary science.